 The project site would be accessible from two driveways (see Drive Aisles A and C on Figure 3.1-1) on Civic Center Drive that connects to a third internal driveway (see Drive Aisle B on Figure 3.1-1), forming a U-shaped loop.
-The driveways would provide two-way access to all 54 units and 14 onsite vehicle parking spaces.
-All 54 units would include a two-car garage, which could be used to store residents' bicycles.
-The project site would have a total of 122 vehicle parking spaces and four "guest" bicycle parking spaces/racks on site.
+The driveways would provide two-way access to all 54 units and 14 on-site parking spaces.
+All 54 units would include a two-car garage.
+The project site would have a total of 122 parking spaces on site.